-The article highlights the dualistic impact of digitalisation on social support for older workers, revealing both opportunities and challenges within modern workplaces.
-On the positive side, digital tools enable older workers to receive various forms of social support (e.g., emotional, informational, and instrumental) through platforms that promote communication, such as teleworking, enterprise social media, and health-related applications.
-These tools facilitate professional connections and provide mental health benefits, often fostering a sense of inclusion and continuous learning.
+The article highlights the dualistic impact of digitalisation on social support for older workers, highliting both opportunities and challenges within modern workplaces.
+On the positive side, digital technologiesenable older workers to receive various forms of social support (e.g., esteem/emotional support, social companionship, informational support, and instrumental support) through platforms that promote communication, such as teleworking, enterprise social media, and health-related apps.
+These technologies facilitate professional connections and provide mental health benefits, often fostering a sense of inclusion and continuous learning and are aligned with Nick and colleagues perspective [21] regarding types of online support.
 However, digitalisation also introduces challenges, especially for those with limited digital skills, potentially leading to social isolation, technostress, and a feeling of inadequacy in fast-paced digital environments.
-The reviewed studies highlight that, although digital tools can bolster older workers' productivity and connectivity, the benefits are contingent on adequate training and organisational support.
+The reviewed studies highlight that, although digital technologiescan bolster older workers' productivity and connectivity, the benefits are contingent on adequate training and organisational support.
 The research thus points to the need for targeted digital literacy programs and sustained managerial backing to mitigate negative impacts, ensuring that digitalisation enhances rather than hinders the well-being of older employees.

-Results also reflect the lens of Lakey and Cohen’s [11] three theoretical perspectives on social support.
-Regarding the stress and coping approach, results indicate that digital tools such as teleworking platforms and communication apps provide implicit support, reducing the stress of isolation in remote work environments.
-However, older workers also report “technostress” and a digital divide, implying that while these tools can offer stress relief through connection, they can also introduce stress due to the necessity of digital skill adaptation.
-Tailored digital literacy programs could mitigate this technostress, enabling these tools to fulfil a more effective stress-buffering role.
+Results also reflect the lens of Lakey and Cohen’s [15] three theoretical perspectives on social support.
+Regarding the stress and coping approach, results indicate that digital technologiessuch as teleworking platforms and communication apps provide implicit support, reducing the stress of isolation in remote work environments.
+However, older workers also report stress related to the use of technologies and a digital divide, implying that while these technologies can offer stress relief through connection, they can also introduce stress due to the necessity of digital skill adaptation.
+Tailored digital literacy programs could mitigate this stress, enabling these technologies to fulfil a more effective stress-buffering role.

-The constructionist approach aligns with the findings in the article that digital tools provide emotional support and self-efficacy for older workers.
-For instance, applications that offer digital coaching or feedback boost a sense of autonomy and competence, enhancing well-being independent of stress levels.
-The development of skills and encouragement through tools like mobile health applications also reinforces self-esteem, aiding workers in managing their roles effectively, even amid digital transitions.
+The constructionist approach aligns with the findings in the article that digital technologiesprovide emotional support and self-efficacy for older workers.
+For instance, apps that offer digital coaching or feedback boost a sense of autonomy and competence, enhancing well-being independent of stress levels.
+The development of skills and encouragement through technologies like mobile health apps also reinforces self-esteem, aiding workers in managing their roles effectively, even amid digital transitions.

-Finally, the relational approach is illustrated through that digital tools like enterprise social media foster relational support by encouraging communication and collaboration.
-Relationships formed or maintained through remote platforms allow for emotional and informational exchanges critical for social companionship.
-However, a lack of interaction in remote settings sometimes leads to isolation, signalling the need for a balance between digital and in-person interactions to foster low-conflict, meaningful connections that enhance well-being.
+Finally, the relational approach is illustrated by the use of digital technologiessuch as enterprise social media, which foster relational support by promiting communication and collaboration.
+Relationships formed or maintained through remote platforms enable emotional and informational exchanges that are essential for social companionship.
+However, insufficient interaction in remote settings can also leads to isolation, signalling the need to balance digital and in-person interactions to foster low-conflict, meaningful connections that enhance well-being.

-In conclusion, digital tools reshape the landscape of social support by providing both implicit and explicit means of delivering emotional, informational, and instrumental support.
-When effectively integrated, these tools enhance communication, collaboration, and social integration among older workers, contributing to improved work experiences and well-being [32, 59, 67].
+In conclusion, digital technologiesare reshaping the landscape of social support by offering both implicit and explicit mechanisms for delivering emotional, informational, and instrumental support.
+When effectively integrated, these technologies enhance communication, collaboration, and social integration among older workers, thereby contributing to improved work experiences and overall well-being [36, 61, 60].

 Declarations